Eval calls apply,

 work just yet.

-function differs from standard Scheme
+Load.
+Our load function differs from standard Scheme

 in that we use a symbol for the file name.
 For example,